GoogleCloudPlatform/core-solution-services/INSTALL.md

 ### After deployment

-- Follow the "create users" section in the [authentication service README](./components/authentication/README.md#create-users) to create the first user.
+- Follow the "add users" section in the [authentication service README](./components/authentication/README.md) to add a user, so you can login to the UX.

 ### Verify deployment